Frank Bompensiero

-Frank "Bomp" Bompensiero (October 29, 1905 – February 10, 1977) was a Mafia hitman and longtime caporegime in the Los Angeles crime family.
+Frank "Bomp" Bompensiero (October 29, 1905 – February 10, 1977) was an American mobster who was a longtime caporegime in the Los Angeles crime family.
 In 1956, with the death of boss Jack Dragna, Bompensiero was demoted to the rank of soldier by the new boss, Frank DeSimone.
 He was the older brother of associate Salvatore "Sam" Bompensiero.
 Bompensiero made a name for himself for the many killings he committed on the orders of his superiors.
 Jimmy Fratianno, a close associate, once said that Bompensiero "had buried more bones than could be found in the brontosaurus room of the Museum of Natural History."

 Early life and family

 Bompensiero's family was from Porticello, Sicily.
 His family immigrated to the United States in 1904 along with the Balistrieri family (Frank Balistrieri would eventually lead the Milwaukee crime family).
-After the family settled in Milwaukee Bompensiero was born on October 29, 1905.
+After the family settled in Milwaukee, Bompensiero was born on October 29, 1905.
 As a child, he attended Andrew Jackson Elementary School in Milwaukee but dropped out after the third grade.
 While in Milwaukee, he worked at an automobile parts manufacturer.
 He moved to San Diego as a young man in the mid-1920s.
-It was during his time in San Diego that he also worked in organized crime and bootlegging alcohol.
+It was during his time in San Diego that Bompensiero got his start in organized crime by bootlegging alcohol coming over the border from Tijuana.
 He eventually married Thelma Jan San-Felippe and had one child, a daughter named Mary Ann.
 He also had a grandson named Frank.
 His first home in San Diego was at 5878 Estelle Street in El Cerrito before he moved to Pacific Beach later on.
 During World War II, Bompensiero served in the United States Army from 1942 to 1943.